MCV-Software/TWBlue/README.md

 If you want to install TWBlue on your computer, you must create the installer first.
 Follow these steps:

-* Navigate to the src directory, and create a binary version for x86: C:\python27\python setup.py py2exe
+* Navigate to the src directory, and create a binary version for x86: C:\python37\python setup.py build
 * Move the dist directory to the scripts folder in this repo, and rename it to twblue
-* Repeat these steps with Python for x64: C:\python27x64\python setup.py py2exe
+* Repeat these steps with Python for x64: C:\python37x64\python setup.py build
 * Move the new dist directory to the scripts folder, and rename it to twblue64
 * Go to the scripts folder, right click on the twblue.nsi file, and choose compyle unicode NSIS script
 * This may take a while.
 After the process, you will find the installer in the scripts folder